Joeltabe/shopcart/README.md

 # Application presentation and flow:

 ## I - Home Page
-When you visit the Shopcart application, the first page you will directed to the home page of the application.
+When you visit the SwiftCart application, the first page you will directed to the home page of the application.
 <img src="readme-images/2-home/1-home.png">

 - If you do not have an account, you will have access to the following pages: